The Payments Industry Landscape: What Does It Look Like Today?

 - The issuing bank transfers the funds to the merchant’s acquiring bank, minus the interchange fee.

-- The acquiring bank then deposits the amount, less the discount fee, to the merchant’s bank account.
+- The acquiring bank then deposits the amount, less the merchant discount fee, to the merchant’s bank account.

 - The issuing bank bills the cardholder for the transaction.